Journal Author

 Dangers of Wealth

 Wealth can be an idol on various levels and also a cruel and deceptive mistress.
 It pretends to satisfy our need for security.
-It woos with the status it buys.
-And it seduces with the temptation of luxury and an ‘easy life’.
-It’s important in the face of these dangers to have relationships of accountability, which can help anchor one in reality, to differentiate between ‘need’ and ‘want’, and to be a warning bell in the event of slippage.
-Practically one might also think about putting a proportion of one’s assets into a non-recourse structure, dedicated to supporting Gospel work.
+It woos us with the status it buys.
+And it seduces us with the temptation of luxury and an easy life.
+It’s important in the face of these dangers to have relationships of accountability.
+We need others to help anchor us in reality between our needs and our wants and to be a warning bell in the event of slippage.
+Ideally, a husband and wife can do this for one another.
+One might also think about putting a proportion of one’s assets into a non-recourse structure, dedicated to supporting gospel work.

 05